 Early Years Scotland is committed to providing the very best start in life for every child in Scotland.
 We are the leading national third sector organisation for children pre-birth to 5.

 Early Years Scotland’s remit is broad, but with a strong focus on the professionals and families who care for the youngest members of our community.

-There are four strands to our work.
-These are:
+There are four strands to our work:

+We offer a number of support services and membership benefits to assist a range of professionals who work for, and on behalf of, Scotland’s youngest children.
+We also support parents to establish, run and improve Parent and Toddler Groups in local communities.
 Early Years Scotland membership benefits include a helpline, curriculum, inspection and business support, professional learning opportunities, regular magazines and bulletins, a members’ area on our website, specialist insurance and legal advice, policy templates and much more.
-We also offer membership to students, practitioners, colleges and universities.
+We also offer membership to students, practitioners, childminders, colleges and universities.

+We are committed to ensuring that we remain connected and fully engaged with developments, initiatives and debates on matters relating to young children across the country.
 As Early Years Scotland is a membership and service-delivery organisation, we have a responsibility to ensure that our children and members’ voices are represented at local and national level.
 A significant strand of our work therefore lies in informing, influencing, supporting and challenging early years legislation, policy and practice, to ensure Scotland’s children have the best start in life.